tru3-f8/luxury-homes/README.md

 # About

-This is a web/mobile responsive website built with React.js, CSS styled components, useState, useEffect, useRef, and javascript to create the layout on the website.
+This is built with React.js, CSS styled components, useState, useEffect, useRef, and javascript to create a web/mobile responsive website.

 ## Dependencies
 - react-router-dom